-When the NASGP was founded in 2007, GP locums were not entitled to contribute to the NHS superannuation scheme.
-So we made it our first priority to lobby the BMA to ensure we could, and 3 years later we succeeded.
+When the NASGP was founded in 1997, GP locums were not entitled to contribute to the NHS superannuation scheme.
+So we made it our first priority to lobby the BMA to ensure we could, and two years later we succeeded.

-The issue of pensions is complex and the administration of contributions can be frustrating, but the benefits of NHS pension scheme is widely regarded as an excellent scheme, and as with anything so crucial as your pension, we also advise you to seek expert advice from an independent financial advisor.
+The issue of pensions is complex and the administration of contributions can be frustrating, but the benefits of NHS pension scheme are still widely regarded as excellent.
+With anything so crucial as your pension, we also advise you to seek expert advice from an independent financial advisor.

 In a nutshell

-- If you work freelance and are paid directly by the practice, not via a limited company or an agency, you can pension pay you get for locum work in GP practices into the NHS pension scheme.
+- If you work freelance and are paid directly by the practice, not via a limited company or an agency, you can pension the pay you get for locum work in GP practices into the NHS pension scheme.

 - You cannot pension income in the NHS scheme for locum work carried out for Independent Providers.